DGTEN: A Robust Deep Gaussian based Graph Neural Network for Dynamic Trust Evaluation with Uncertainty-Quantification Support: Introduction

 \section{Introduction}

 \IEEEPARstart{T}{rust} is the belief or confidence one entity places in another within a specific context, serving to mitigate the risks inherent in interactions and communications.
-It is inherently \textit{subjective} (varies between individuals), \textit{dynamic} (evolves over time), \textit{context-dependent}, \textit{asymmetric} (directional and non-reciprocal), and exhibits \textit{conditional transferability} and \textit{composability}..
+It is inherently \emph{subjective} (varies between individuals), \emph{dynamic} (evolves over time), context-dependent, asymmetric (directional and non-reciprocal), and exhibits conditional transferability and composability.

-In computational settings, trust evaluation quantifies the degree to which a \textit{trustor} (entity placing trust) believes in a \textit{trustee} (entity being trusted), often with respect to security, usability, maintainability, and reliability.
-When machine learning (ML) methods are employed to infer future trust relationships from historical interaction data, the task is referred to as \textit{trust prediction}.
+In computational settings, trust evaluation quantifies the degree to which a trustor (entity placing trust) believes in a trustee (entity being trusted), often with respect to security, usability, maintainability, and reliability.
+When machine learning methods are employed to infer future trust relationships from historical interaction data, the task is referred to as trust prediction or trust evaluation.

 Modern digital ecosystems ranging from IoT deployments to social platforms, financial systems, and collaborative networks are characterized by unprecedented interconnectivity~\cite{chen2014trust, wang2020survey, yan2014survey}.
-This connectivity enables transformative services but also exposes systems to sophisticated cyber threats capable of undermining operational integrity~\cite{10925363,10.1145/3460120.3484805}.
+This connectivity enables transformative services but also exposes systems to sophisticated cyber threats that can undermine operational integrity~\cite{10925363,10.1145/3460120.3484805}.
 In this context, trust evaluation is a fundamental mechanism for systematically assessing entity reliability in networked systems~\cite{yan2014survey, wang2024trustguard}.

 Trust differs from static security measures in that it is shaped by ongoing interactions, behavioral observations, and temporal patterns~\cite{10925363, wang2024trustguard}.
 Its core operational properties include asymmetry, propagation through intermediaries, and temporal decay, whereby recent interactions carry greater weight~\cite{lin2021medley, wang2024trustguard}.
 Neglecting these properties can result in undetected breaches, misinformation spread, and cascading systemic failures~\cite{9936655, JAFARIAN2025125391}.